-Arc strikes outside the area of permanent welds should be avoided on any material.
-Cracks or blemishes resulting from arc strikes on members, other than those that are essentially statically loaded, shall be ground to a smooth contour in accordance with Clause 5.8.3 and checked by magnetic particle examination in accordance with Clause 6.5.
+Arc strikes outside the area of permanent welds should be prevented on any material.
+Cracks or blemishes resulting from arc strikes on members, other than those which are essentially statically loaded, shall be ground to a smooth contour in accordance with Clause 5.8.3 and checked by magnetic particle examination to ensure soundness.